How Much Can a Small Business Make Before Paying Taxes?

 Small Corporate Businesses

-C corporations in the United States are subject to a flat 21% corporate tax rate under the Tax Cuts and Jobs Act.
-There is no minimum income you have to meet before your small corporation is taxed.
+C corporations in the United States are subject to a flat 21% corporate tax rate.
+Generally there is no minimum income you have to meet before your small corporation is taxed.
 Every dollar it earns (after deductions and credits are factored in) will be taxed at 21%.
+Even if your business operated at a loss, you still have to file a return.

-Corporate tax rates also apply to limited liability companies (LLCs) who have elected to be taxed as corporations.
+Corporate tax rates also apply to limited liability companies (LLCs) that have elected to be taxed as corporations.

 If your business is structured as a sole proprietorship, partnership, LLC, or S corporation, it will likely be considered a “pass-through” business.
 That means the income it makes is “passed through” to you and is reported on your personal tax return.